 If you have any lived expertise of poverty and would like help shape the creation of a Plan to reduce local poverty, Together Nelson would like to hear from you.
 For more information, email firstname.lastname@example.org.

-For more information, go to the Together Nelson page on this website: https://www.bestnelson.org/together-nelson/
+For all the latest project information & updates, go to the Together Nelson page on this website: https://www.bestnelson.org/together-nelson/